Today is one of the highlights of all of our travels!

 I think so many people think rice is harvested/grown like a carrot, not like wheat.
 There is always something to learn!

 We wash off all the mud.
 No snakes, ticks, or nasties.

 Explorason is back playing the Rindik again.
 This time he and his new friend have mastered a tune, and his friend is doing the Balinese hand dancing and singing, and they are laughing away.
 I leave them to it.
 It is all just so wonderful!

 It is at this moment I think … “THIS IS WORLD-SCHOOLING At ITS BEST.
 You cannot learn this in a book.
 What we have learned today is just fabulous, and I am proud we’ve chosen a world-schooling journey”.

 We sit around drinking Balinese coffee – it has been grown and roasted right here.
 We are eating natural foods.
 Grown and prepared right here.
 I am just so happy!

-These moments as a world traveller are different than just being a tourist.
+These moments as a world traveler are different than just being a tourist.
 You can’t experience this life just staying in a resort.
 You need to get out and see the real Bali, and this tour is just perfect for this.
-To experience Balinese lifestyle in its purest form.
+To experience the Balinese lifestyle in its purest form.